cryptdacat/burner/README.md

 # burner
 Burner is a irz router based exploit made in v.
+No skid or i cry